ned-kelly/docker-voltronic-homeassistant/README.md

 ```

-_Note if you have issues standing up the image on your Linux distribution, you may need to manually build the image - This can be done by uncommenting the build flag in your docker-compose.yml file._
+_**Note:** builds on docker hub are currently for x64 -- If you have issues standing up the image on your Linux distribution (i.e. Your Raspberry Pi/ARM device) you will need to manually build the image - This can be done by uncommenting the build flag in your docker-compose.yml file._

 ## Integrating into Home Assistant.